Product Strategy

 The API is where things get honest.

-This is why reading a company’s API documentation tells you more about their product than their website does.
+Reading a company’s API documentation tells you more about their product than their website does.
 The website is marketing.
 The API is engineering.
 The website shows what they want you to believe they do.
-The API shows what they’ve actually built and stood behind.
+The API shows what they’ve built and stood behind.

-There’s a reason enterprise buyers, technical evaluators, and developers go straight to the API docs.
-It’s not just because they need to integrate it’s because they’ve learned that the API is the most reliable signal of what a product can genuinely do.
-Features that exist in the UI but don’t have corresponding API surface are often fragile, incomplete, or not quite ready for production workloads.
+Enterprise buyers, technical evaluators, and developers go straight to the API docs for a reason.
+They’ve learned that the API is the most reliable signal of what a product can do.
+Features that exist in the UI but lack corresponding API surface are often fragile, incomplete, or not ready for production workloads.

-What this means in practice: If you’re building a product and you haven’t yet asked “what would we expose in a public API?” ask it now.
-The discipline of API design forces clarity that no amount of UI iteration will produce.
-If the feature can’t be clearly described as an API endpoint, it probably isn’t clearly understood internally either.
+In practice: If you’re building a product and haven’t yet asked “what would we expose in a public API?”, ask it now.
+API design forces clarity that no amount of UI iteration produces.
+If a feature can’t be described as a clear API endpoint, it probably isn’t clearly understood internally.

 The API is a commitment.
 Be deliberate about what you commit to.